-Mona Foma Is Confirmed For 2021 And Here’s A Taste Of What To Expect
+Mona Foma Is Confirmed For 2021 And The Line-Up Is Here

-One of Australia’s most popular, and probably one of the quirkiest, festivals is Mona Foma is Tassie’s much loved Museum Of Old And New Art.
-It snuck in last year just before the world turned to shit (unlike it’s moody brother, Dark Fomo), and they’re officially back again for next year baby.
+One of Australia’s most popular, and probably one of the quirkiest, festivals is Mona Foma — from Tassie’s much loved Museum Of Old And New Art.
+It snuck in last year just before the world turned to shit (unlike its moody brother, Dark Fomo), and they’re officially back again for next year baby.

-We even have a little sneak peak, and to be honest it’s given me the most hope for a better 2021 than I’ve had yet.
+We even have the full line-up, and to be honest it’s given me the most hope for a better 2021 than I’ve had yet.

 The piece, titled Aqua Luma, will feature 12 metre high water jets that fill a basin, which then release “subharmonic frequencies” — which to people who don’t play music like me, basically just means it’ll make sounds, which is fun.
 Plus laser will be making geometrical patterns in the water spray overhead, and god I love a laser.